New Beijing airport calls on Xylem to deliver “green city”

-The Beijing Daxing International Airport opened in September, the largest single-structure airport terminal in the world, with an architectural design that looks like a phoenix with its wings spread.
-With a total investment of $11 billion, the technologically advanced airport follows an environmentally friendly “Green City” philosophy.
+The Beijing Daxing International Airport opened in September 2019, the largest single-structure airport terminal in the world, with an architectural design that looks like a phoenix with its wings spread.
+With a total investment of $16 billion, the technologically advanced airport follows an environmentally friendly “Green City” philosophy.
+Accordingly, energy-efficient pumping solutions were a critical requirement for the project.
 Xylem provided drainage systems for the runways and a ground-source heat pump system for the terminal building.
-Energy-efficient pumping solutions were a critical requirement for the project.

-The new Beijing Daxing International Airport, located between Beijing, Tianjin and Hebei, is on relatively low-lying land.
+The new airport, located between Beijing, Tianjin and Hebei, is on relatively low-lying land.
 This means the drainage equipment for the runways needed to be highly efficient and reliable.
 The pumps also had to be energy efficient to meet the environmental impact goals of the entire airport project.
 Xylem was selected to provide eight rain-water pump stations on the runways, including 34 sets of Flygt pumps.

 “Xylem organized an expert team for the project, which had extensive experience in providing solutions for international airports,” says Chen Wenbin, Northern Sales Manager for Xylem China’s Commercial Building Team.
 “The team developed a solution to meet the special efficiency and resiliency requirements of Beijing Daxing International Airport.”

-Given that the airport is expected to serve 45 million annual passengers by 2021, any delays due to heavy rains not being discharged in a timely manner will cause serious economic losses and major inconveniences for travelers.
+The airport was designed to serve heavy passenger traffic so delays due to heavy rains not being discharged in a timely manner would cause serious economic losses and major inconvenience for travelers.
 To prevent this, the airport has a secondary drainage system including a rainwater pipeline, water tank, pump station and an open drainage channel.
 The water pumps are critical to the effective operations of the drainage systems.